sanko/Finance-Robinhood/README.md

 A new Finance::Robinhood object is created without credentials.
 Before you can buy or sell or do almost anything else, you must [log in](#login).

+### `token =` ...>

+If you have previously authorized this package to access your account, passing the OAuth2 tokens here will prevent you from having to `login( ... )` with your user data.

+These tokens should be kept private.

+### `device_token =` ...>

+If you have previously authorized this package to access your account, passing the assigned device ID here will prevent you from having to authorize it again upon `login( ... )`.

+Like authorization tokens, this UUID should be kept private.

 ## `login( ... )`

     my $rh = Finance::Robinhood->new()->login($user, $pass);